If there's one thing I hate about Thailand, it's jet lag.

 Eastward travel is associated with a longer duration of jet lag than westward travel.
 Although frequent desynchrony is a transient disorder, it carries the potential to lead to long-term consequences, as evidenced by epidemiological and animal studies.

-Flying back to the UK isn't as bad: I find I just get really tired in the early evening and then sleep early and wake very early.
+Flying back to the UK isn't as bad.
+I find that I get really tired in the early evening, so I sleep early and wake very early.
 That said, I still feel spaced out and lethargic for a good few days.

-But when I fly to Thailand, I'm looking at a week to fully adjust, which makes sense, because research shows that it takes your body approximately one hour per day to adjust.
+But when I fly to Thailand, it usually takes a week to fully adjust, which makes sense, because research shows that it takes your body approximately one day for each hour of time zone changes.

-Some people aren't affected much, others can sleep anywhere anytime and aren't bothered by the time difference.
+Some people aren't affected as much.
+There are some who are blessed to be able to sleep anywhere at anytime and aren't bothered by the time difference.
 If that's you, this post won't apply.
-But if like me you get serious jet lag, then you might find my tips valuable.
+But if, like me, you get serious jet lag, then you might find the tips below of value.

 Over the years, I've developed a routine for dealing with the torture.
-It isn't bulletproof, but I guarantee it will make getting over jet lag much easier and less stressful.
+It isn't bulletproof, but I guarantee it will make getting over jet lag a little easier.

-10 Proven Steps to Beat Jet Lag & Quickly Adjust to Thai Time
+10 Steps to Beat Jet Lag & Adjust to Thai Time

 1. Arrange Your Flight to Land Early Morning

-Ideally, you want to psychologically adjust to Thai time as quick as possible.
-So you have two choices, and I prefer the first:
+Ideally, you want to psychologically adjust to Thai time as quickly as possible.
+So you have two choices.
+Both can work.

 This is perfect.
-The sun is not long up and you are starting the day as you would if you had been to sleep there, well, almost.
+The sun is not long up and you are starting the day as you would if you have just woken up in Thailand.

-By the time I land, get to the apartment, shower, eat, unpack, food shop, etc., it's well into the afternoon and I will stay up until the sun goes down.
-This way I have immediately experienced a full day on local time and psychologically feel more integrated.
+By the time I land, get to the apartment, shower, eat, unpack, do a food shop, etc., it's well into the afternoon and I will stay up until the sun goes down.
+This way I have experienced a full day on local time and psychologically feel more in sync with the time.

 However, some people will disagree and prefer the opposite:

-2. Land in the afternoon evening, go to the hotel/apartment and go straight to sleep
+2. Land in the afternoon / evening and go to sleep

-But it depends how long you can sleep for.
-I usually only sleep for 6-8 hours, regardless of how tired I am.
-So in this case I'd have to stay up until say 10pm anyway to get on track.
+What time you go to bed depends on how long you can sleep for.
+I usually only sleep for around 6 hours at a time, regardless of how tired I am.
+So in this case I'd stay up until say 10 pm to make sure I sleep until at least 4 am.

-Try your best to step straight into the routine of the locals to mentally adjust to their schedule.
+Try your best to step straight into the routine of the local time zone.

 2. Don't Sleep too Long in the Daytime (Set an Alarm)

-If you land in the morning like I did, you should try to stay up until the evening before going to sleep.
-But if you haven't slept on the plane this is going to be hard to do.
-I'm not getting any younger either, and these all-nighters kill me.
+If you land in the morning, you should try to stay up until the evening before going to sleep.
+But if you haven't slept on the plane, this is going to be hard to do.
+I'm not getting any younger, and these all-nighters on the plane really do me in.

-So come the afternoon you will start to fade.
+So, come the afternoon , you will start to fade.
 You may even fade by the time you reach the hotel room.
 No worries.
-Take a nap but set your alarm.
-Don't sleep for more than 2-3 hours; just enough to recharge your brain.
+Take a nap if you have to, but set your alarm.
+Don't sleep for more than 2-3 hours – just enough to recharge your brain but still be tired enough to sleep again come late evening.

 Note: If you're only staying in Thailand for 2-3 days and flying home again, then it probably is wise to stick to your home country's sleep schedule, because that way you won't have to readjust much when going back home.